tips for purchasing a used motorhome

-Purchasing a motorhome or RV can be a big investment and that's especially true for first-time buyers, that's why you should know the basics on RV financing.
+Purchasing a motorhome or RV can be a big investment, and that's especially true for first-time buyers planning their first RV trip.
+That's why you should know the basics of RV financing.
 On some levels, it would seem to be a similar process as buying any used car or truck.
 However, in reality, it has all of the complexities of buying a used car and a house ... all wrapped up in one.
-Let's take a look at some things you should examine before making a purchase of a used motorhome.
+Let's take a look at some things you should examine before purchasing a used motorhome.

 Recreational Vehicles Are Expensive To Maintain

-Recreational Vehicles, whether they are motorhomes, camping, travel trailers, or even converted vans and busses that are now used as homes are some of the most expensive vehicles to maintain.
-This is because there are so many things that have to come together perfectly for it to be in proper working order.
+Recreational vehicles, whether motorhomes, camping, travel trailers, or even converted vans and busses, are now used as homes and are some of the most expensive vehicles to maintain.
+This is because so many things have to come together perfectly for it to be in proper working order.

-Where this comes into play when purchasing a used motorhome is that you need to consider all of these factors and assess your own abilities to properly maintain the recreational vehicle.
+Where this comes into play when purchasing a used motorhome is that you need to consider all of these factors and assess your own abilities to maintain the recreational vehicle properly.
 For some folks this is part of the fun - a constant game of tinkering, fixing broken pipes and wires and other problems, and the infinite amount of customization that comes with those tasks.

 A New RV Will Lose Value Quickly